ctrautma/NicQual/README.md

 a) Prepare two machines with the tested RHEL disto installed
      The topology for physical connection can be found in rh_nic_cert.sh

-  b) copy the generated rh_nic_cert.tar to two machines and decompress the package
+  b) copy the generated rh_nic_cert.tar to two machines and decompress the package with "tar -xvf rh_nic_cert.tar"

-  c) go to the directory rh_nic_cert
+  c) go to the directory rh_nic_cert on both systems

-  d) customize the configuration in rh_nic_cert.sh by your test environment
+  d) customize the configuration in rh_nic_cert.sh by your test environment on both systems
      The detail for each configuration can be found in rh_nic_cert.sh

      i) Run part of test